Steven Naifeh: Personal life

 Naifeh was born to U.S. diplomats George Naifeh and Marion Naifeh in Tehran, Iran, on June 19, 1952.
-His father is of Lebanese descent.
+His father is of Jordanian and Lebanese descent.
 In addition to several cities in the U.S., he lived with his parents during their postings in Baghdad, Iraq; Baida, Libya; Benghazi, Libya; Lagos, Nigeria; Karachi, Pakistan; Abu Dhabi, United Arab Emirates; Muscat, Oman; and Amman, Jordan.

 He began painting at age ten in Libya, studying with a Dutch-born artist, Catharina Baart Stephan.
-He later studied, at age fifteen, with Bruce Onobrakpeya, one of the leading Nigerian artists of the twentieth century.
-He had exhibitions in both Kano and Kaduna, Nigeria, and in Karachi, Pakistan.
+He later studied, at age fifteen, with Bruce Onobrakpeya, one of the leading Nigerian artists of the twentieth century, who received the Living Human Treasure Award from UNSCO in 2006.
+Naifeh had exhibitions in both Kano and Kaduna, Nigeria, and in Karachi, Pakistan.
 In 1974, he had an exhibition at McCormick Hall, site of the Princeton University Art Museum, and, in 1975, he had an exhibition in Abu Dhabi, the first exhibition of art created there in the city's history.
 "An Exhibition in Abu Dhabi is a rare happening," Barbara Hughes wrote in the U.A.E.
 News.
 "But an exhibition of work mainly created in Abu Dhabi is probably unique."

 Naifeh graduated summa cum laude from St. Andrew's School in Middletown, Delaware, in 1970.
 He then attended Princeton University and graduated summa cum laude with an A.B. in history in 1974 after completing a senior thesis titled "Culture Making: Money, Success and the New York Art World."
 He graduated from the Harvard Law School in 1977, and received a master's degree in fine arts, also from Harvard, in 1979.
 His undergraduate thesis on the New York Art World was published by Princeton University in 1976. and his Ph.D. dissertation on the artist Gene Davis was published in 1982.

 Naifeh received honorary doctorates from the University of South Carolina Aiken in 1998 and the Juilliard School in 2012.

 In 1989, along with Gregory White Smith, he purchased the Joye Cottage in Aiken, South Carolina in 1989.
 Together, they restored the historic Whitney-Vanderbilt house, a creation of both Stanford White and Carrère and Hastings.
 The story of that renovation is told in their book, On a Street Called Easy, In a Cottage Called Joye, which The New York Times called "wry and gentle … house-and-garden renovations gone delectably awry."

-Since 2009, Naifeh has served as co-chairman of Juilliard in Aiken Festival, an annual performing arts festival in Aiken.
+From 2009 until 2014, Naifeh served as co-chairman of Juilliard in Aiken Festival, an annual performing arts festival in Aiken.
 The 2014, Festival culminated in an early-music performance of Bach's St. Matthew Passion that was presented not only in Aiken but in Spivey Hall in Atlanta and Alice Tully Hall at Lincoln Center.

 Naifeh married Gregory White Smith, his co-author and partner of 40 years, in 2011.